-Description: The seedcorn maggot, Delia platura, is a white, legless larva of a small light gray fly that attacks the planted seed of cantaloupes and watermelons during the spring.
+Description: The seed corn maggot, Delia platura, is a white, legless larva of a small fly that attacks direct-seeded melons and watermelon transplants during the late winter and early spring in the desert.
+They can also be found attacking seeds of field crops such as black-eyed peas, garbanzo beans, cotton, and safflower.
 The adult is a grayish brown fly with a mid-dorsal strip on the abdomen.
+Maggot larvae can be particularly serious if there is a cold period that prevents quick germination of the seed.